cicciohtml/Gemini-Desktop/README.md

 ### For End Users
 1. Navigate to the **[Releases](https://github.com/tuo-utente/tuo-repo/releases)** page.
-2. Download the latest `ai.exe` binary.
+2. Download the latest `gemini.exe` binary.
 3. Simply execute the file.

 ### For Developers